 Those who would block Black and other voters from the polls continued their battle to do so.
-On June 25, 2013, the U.S. Supreme Court ruled by a five to four vote that Section 4(b) of the Voting Rights Act was unconstitutional because the coverage formula was based on data over 40 years old, making it no longer responsive to current needs and therefore an impermissible burden on the constitutional principles of federalism and equal sovereignty of the states.
+On June 25, 2013, the United States Supreme Court ruled by a five to four vote that Section 4(b) of the Voting Rights Act was unconstitutional because the coverage formula was based on data over 40 years old, making it no longer responsive to current needs and therefore an impermissible burden on the constitutional principles of federalism and equal sovereignty of the states.

 Creating a semblance of democracy

 It would require volumes to address the many and varied issues and obstacles to true democracy in the United States.
-Voter suppression is intersectional – it has many different aspects that are knotted together in a very wide web of discrimination, including racial, economic, gender-based, ethnic, religious, and scores of other attributes that both singly and collectively limit the full realization of human rights.
+Voter suppression is intersectional – it has many different aspects that are knotted together in a very wide web of discrimination, including racial, economic, gender-based, ethnic, religious and scores of other attributes that both singly and collectively limit political participation and the full realization of human rights.
 The fact that there is still disagreement about this and about who has the right to vote is an indicator of how far this nation has to go to reach any semblance of equity.
 The first step in creating a truly democratic society is the acceptance that unfettered democracy is important.

 - Abolish the Electoral College.
 It is a remnant of the racist and classist origins of this country and has no place in an open democracy.
 One person: one vote should be the standard for everyone, everywhere.